 9. Atlanta Airport.

 And last, but not least, Hartsfield–Jackson Atlanta International Airport.
-It plays a vital role in the Atlanta's current economic boom.
+It plays a vital role in Atlanta's current economic boom.

-It's the busiest airport in the world by passenger traffic, and the one that claims to have the largest number of direct flights within the US.
+It's the busiest airport in the world by passenger traffic and the one that claims to have the largest number of direct flights within the US.

-The Atlanta's airport is a hub for the biggest US carrier - Delta.
+Atlanta's airport is a hub for the biggest US carrier - Delta.
 At least 2/3 of the airport space is taken by Delta!

 The airport also hosts the Museum of Aviation (admission is free) which should be interesting for aviation enthusiasts.